 Amendment of Certificate of Incorporation or Bylaws.
 The DGCL provides generally that the affirmative vote of a majority of the shares entitled to vote on any matter is required to amend a corporation's certificate of incorporation, unless a corporation's certificate of incorporation requires a greater percentage.
-Our certificate of incorporation provides that certain provisions of our certificate of incorporation (namely, those provisions relating to (i) directors; (ii) limitation of director liability, indemnification and advancement of expenses and renunciation of corporate opportunities; (iii) meetings of stockholders; and (iv) certain amendments to our certificate of incorporation and bylaws) may not be altered, amended or repealed in any respect (including by merger, consolidation or otherwise), nor may any provision inconsistent therewith be adopted, unless such alteration, amendment, repeal or adoption is approved by the affirmative vote of the holders of at least sixty-six and two-thirds percent (662/3%) of the voting power of all of our thenoutstanding shares then entitled to vote generally in an election of directors, voting together as a single class.
-Our certificate of incorporation and bylaws also provide that approval of stockholders holding sixty-six and two-thirds percent (662/3%) of the voting power of all of our thenoutstanding shares entitled to vote generally in an election of directors, voting together as a single class.
-Our certificate of incorporation and bylaws also provide that approval of stockholders holding sixty-six and two-thirds percent (662/3%) of the voting power of all of our thenoutstanding shares entitled to vote generally in an election of directors, voting together as a single class, is required for stockholders to make, alter, amend, or repeal any provision of our bylaws.
+Our certificate of incorporation provides that certain provisions of our certificate of incorporation (namely, those provisions relating to (i) directors; (ii) limitation of director liability, indemnification and advancement of expenses and renunciation of corporate opportunities; (iii) meetings of stockholders; and (iv) certain amendments to our certificate of incorporation and bylaws) may not be altered, amended or repealed in any respect (including by merger, consolidation or otherwise), nor may any provision inconsistent therewith be adopted, unless such alteration, amendment, repeal or adoption is approved by the affirmative vote of the holders of at least sixty-six and two-thirds percent (662/3%) of the voting power of all of our then-outstanding shares then entitled to vote generally in an election of directors, voting together as a single class.
+Our certificate of incorporation and bylaws also provide that approval of stockholders holding sixty-six and two-thirds percent (662/3%) of the voting power of all of our then-outstanding shares entitled to vote generally in an election of directors, voting together as a single class, is required for stockholders to make, alter, amend, or repeal any provision of our bylaws.
 Our board of directors retains the right to alter, amend or repeal our bylaws.